MC-Sagar/DigitalSeat/README.md

 Sends Email to students regarding their Exam location instead of students seeing it on the notice board.

--Using MYSQL, Node Js, ejs and BootStrap templates.
+-Using MYSQL, Node Js, EJS and Bootstrap templates.